 Children

 Obesity in children is defined as BMI greater than the 95th percentile.
 For children with obesity, complications are more likely to develop because the duration of the disorder is longer.
-More than 25% of children and adolescents meet overweight or obesity criteria.
+Many children and adolescents meet overweight or obesity criteria.
 (See also Obesity in Adolescents.)
 Similar to adults, complications related to obesity in children include hypertension, dyslipidemia, diabetes and joint problems.

 Risk factors for obesity in infants are low birth weight (1) and maternal weight, diabetes, and smoking.